 Instructors who complete both Start Here 101 and 102 will be considered certified to teach online for five years from the date of completion of Start Here 102.

-This 100% online workshop will build upon the foundation built in the Start Here: Online Course Design Basics Workshop.
+This 100% online workshop will build upon the foundation built in Start Here 101.
 It will help faculty discover strategies to help deliver quality learning experiences for their students.
 This high enrollment online course is asynchronous, and will be facilitated by instructional designers from the Office of eLearning.

 Who can participate?